2022–23 Crystal Palace F.C. season

-The 2022–23 season is the 117th season in the existence of Crystal Palace Football Club and the club's tenth consecutive season in the Premier League (further extending their longest ever spell in the top-flight).
+The 2022–23 season was the 117th season in the existence of Crystal Palace Football Club and the club's tenth consecutive season in the Premier League (further extending their longest ever spell in the top-flight).
 In addition to the league, they also competed in the FA Cup and the EFL Cup.

 Season summary

 Pre-season

 Palace finished the previous season in 12th place and reached the semi-final of the FA Cup, the first under manager Patrick Vieira.
 Martin Kelly and Cheikhou Kouyaté left at the end of their contracts and player of the season, Conor Gallagher, returned to Chelsea at the end of his loan spell.
 Malcolm Ebiowei and Sam Johnstone joined after their contracts at Derby and West Bromwich Albion expired while Cheick Doucouré and Chris Richards were signed from Lens and Bayern Munich respectively.